 people that benefited from improved natural resource management in 2016

-Pact's promise is a world where resource-dependent communities gain lasting benefit from the sustainable sue of the natural resources around them.
+Pact's promise is a world where resource-dependent communities gain lasting benefit from the sustainable use of the natural resources around them.

-Natural resources are just that: Resources to be used by those who depend on them, often families poor and marginalized who live in or by the forests, croplands, streams and rivers we seek to preserve.
+Natural resources are just that: resources to be used by those who depend on them, often families with few options who live in or near the forests, croplands, streams and rivers we seek to preserve.

 Pact’s practical approach to natural resource management focuses on the interdependencies of nature and people, to the benefit of both.

-We believe both the environment and humans can mutually flourish, if stakeholders are involved the solution and take ownership of theirs and nature’s future.
+We believe people and the environment can mutually flourish if stakeholders are involved in solutions.

 That’s why Pact works in partnership with communities, institutions and governments to responsibly conserve, sustain and manage natural resources.
 Our people-centered approach focuses on empowering communities to make their own resource management decisions, working within the realities of population pressure, poverty, an increasing demand for energy and resources and the impacts of a changing climate.
 Whether the goal is improved biodiversity, conservation or more diversified and profitable livelihoods, people are the key to achieving meaningful results.